FederatedAI/FATE/standalone-deploy/README.rst

 FATE Stand-alone Deployment Guide
 =================================

-The stand-alone version provides three deployment methods, which can be selected according to your actual situation:
+The stand-alone version provides 2 deployment methods, which can be selected according to your actual situation:

 -  Install FATE using Docker `Chinese